andresromerodev/portfolio/pages/posts/containers-and-serverless.md

   className="next-image"
 />

-But wait a minute, there's a catch!.
-You want to develop multiple apps using the same programming language and the same shared code libraries.
-As these projects grow, your continuous integration/continuous delivery (CI/CD) process will require packaging the same libraries and other dependencies over and over, leading to extended deployment times.
+Now, you may want to develop multiple apps using the same programming language and the same shared code libraries.
+As project grows, your CI/CD process will require packaging the same libraries and other dependencies over and over, leading to extended deployment times.

 Lambda functions have a solution for this issue in the form of Lambda layers, but the convenience of Docker's control over code execution has become essential to your development process.
 So, what if you could implement a similar concept with your Docker images?
-The good news is you can, and I'm going to show you how.
+The good news is you can, let me show you how.

 ## Project Setup